sjcomeau43543/ContainerizedHomeAuto/Nomad/README.md

 - If there's an error, try deleting everything in the nomad/ directory
 - Server should have: all the .nomad job files, server.conf, nomad/
 - Client should have: automate.py, client.conf, nomad/
+- Check job stderr with
+`nomad alloc logs -stderr e36b0512-a801-2404-a9fb-e63a6efd5efd` where e36b0512-a801-2404-a9fb-e63a6efd5efd is the hash assigned to the job (you can see it in the client INFO logs)

 # How to run automate.py (t = 1 is on)